 So much for my attempt at a La Monte Young/Terry Riley kind of title.
-The Second International Conference on Minimalist Music is almost a week into the past now, but that means I’m beginning to have a bit broader view of the proceedings.
+The Second International Conference on Minimalist Music is almost a week into the past now, but that means I'm beginning to have a bit broader view of the proceedings.
 There are all sort of fiddly, bitchy things that I wish I would have done different (I likely could have gotten hours of tape about Julius Eastman) but the conference was everything I was hoping for and more.
-In my preparations for the event I at time was feeling like I had “maxed out” the academic literature on minimalism.
-There’s a handful of articles as well as monographs by Keith Potter and Robert Fink, but it takes considerable digging to find information on anyone other than the Fab Four.
-1 The conference very capably kicked open the door of composers, techniques, and analyses I hadn’t even heard of before.
+In my preparations for the event I at time was feeling like I had "maxed out" the academic literature on minimalism.
+There's a handful of articles as well as monographs by Keith Potter and Robert Fink, but it takes considerable digging to find information on anyone other than the Fab Four.
+[1.
+This leads to the inevitable assignment of instruments, there is only one real solution.]
+The conference very capably kicked open the door of composers, techniques, and analyses I hadn't even heard of before.
 I needed to know this stuff!

 A number of the papers were spookily accurate in answering specific questions I had coming in.
 One particularly focus of attention was a paper by Indiana's Kerry O'Brien providing a cultural context to Steve Reich's Phase Shifting Pulse Gate, a period of his work he has all but disowned.
 I'm not so sure about posting my own paper on the topic as I was planning to since this one runs circles around me, and hope she finds an avenue to publish it soon.
 This obviously wasn't the limit of engaging topics.
 La Monte Young's Dream House!
 Sense of dread and loss in Arvo Part!
 Additive process in metal!
 Dream Theater no less!